 While going to college might be exciting for high school graduates, for a person experiencing mental illness, this transition might not be exactly exciting.
 Mental illness is common in the United States.
 According to the National Alliance on Mental Illness, one in five adults and 17% of those between 6 and 17 experience mental illness.
-Some scholarships for students with mental illness are

-The Andrew Q. Peschard Memorial Scholarship
+1. The Andrew Q. Peschard Memorial Scholarship

 Graduating seniors, attending high school in San Mateo County can take advantage of the Andrew Q. Peschard Memorial Scholarship.
 The scholarship was created in memory of Andrew Q. Peschard, who demonstrated resiliency in their mental health journey and determination in pursuing a college education.
 Applicants are required to write an essay describing a life challenge that has impacted the applicant’s mental health and has contributed to their high school experience.

 Applicants are also required to provide a Letter of Recommendation that best describes the applicant’s inspirational dedication to overcoming challenging life experiences related to their mental health and why the applicant should receive this award. $1,000 is awarded to recipients of the Andrew Q. Peschard Memorial Scholarship annually.
 Interested applicants can visit the Andrew Q. Peschard Memorial Scholarship page for more information.